Q. What does the abbreviation 'HVAC' mean?

 Q. What is going on with the Freon in my home air conditioner?

-The federal government is phasing out the R22 refrigerant that we have used for the last 50 years.
-Production has been cut by 75% and no imports are being allowed.
-There will no longer be any production of R22 after 2020.
+The federal government has phased out R22 refrigerant that we have used for the last 50 years.
+R22 is no longer available in our country, we simply can’t get it and no imports are being allowed.
 R22 air conditioning units are no longer being manufactured and the new R410A cannot be used on the old R22 units.
+If someone has a R22 system then they need to start thinking about replacing it.

 Q. What does it mean if my air conditioner or heat pump is low on Freon?